aspose-cells/Aspose.Cells-Doc-md/english/javascriptcpp/developer-guide/charts/globalization-setting/japanese-settting/_index.md

 ---

 {{% alert color="primary" %}}
-In this topic, we will show you how to set Japanese Region for a chart.
+In this topic, we will show you how to set Japanese region for a chart.
 {{% /alert %}}

-## **Defines an inheritance class**
+## **Defines an Inheriting Class**

-First step, you need to define a class "ChartJapaneseSettings" that inherits from [**ChartGlobalizationSettings**](https://reference.aspose.com/cells/javascript-cpp/chartglobalizationsettings/).
+In the first step, you need to define a class **ChartJapaneseSettings** that inherits from [**ChartGlobalizationSettings**](https://reference.aspose.com/cells/javascript-cpp/chartglobalizationsettings/).
 Then, by rewriting the related functions, you can set the text of the chart elements in your own language.
 Code example:
 ```html